Hooters: Criticism

+Controversies

 Legal history

 In 1997, three men from the Chicago area sued Hooters after being denied employment at an Orland Park, Illinois, restaurant.
 Each of them was awarded $19,100.
 Four men who filed a similar lawsuit in Maryland received $10,350 each.
-The settlement allows Hooters to continue attracting customers with its female staff of Hooters Girls.
-The chain agreed to create other support jobs, like bartenders and hosts, that must be filled without regard to gender.
+The settlement allows Hooters to continue gender-restricted hiring in its wait staff; the chain agreed to create other support jobs, like bartenders and hosts, that must be filled without regard to gender.

-In 2000, a federal jury ordered Hooters to pay $275,000 to former waitress Sara Steinhoff, who claimed in her lawsuit that she was the target of unwanted sexual advances, demeaning behavior and recrimination from managers while she worked at the Hooters in Newport, Kentucky between October 1996 and October 1997.
+In 2000, a federal jury ordered Hooters to pay $275,000 to former waitress Sara Steinhoff, who claimed in her lawsuit that she was the target of unwanted sexual advances, demeaning behavior and recrimination from managers while she worked at the Hooters in Newport, Kentucky, between October 1996 and October 1997.

 In 2001, a jury determined Hooters of Augusta Inc. willfully violated the Telephone Consumer Protection Act by sending unsolicited advertising faxes.
 The class-action lawsuit, brought in June 1995 by Sam Nicholson, included 1,320 others who said they received the advertising faxes from Hooters.
 Atlanta-based Hooters of America Inc., the local restaurant's parent company, paid out $11 million.
 The jury determined that six faxes were sent to each plaintiff.
 With a $500 fine for each, that amounts to a $3,000 award per plaintiff.

-Also in 2001, Jodee Berry, a waitress at a Hooters in Panama City Beach, Florida won a beer sales contest, for which the promised prize was a new Toyota automobile.
+Also in 2001, Jodee Berry, a waitress at a Hooters in Panama City Beach, Florida, won a beer sales contest, for which the promised prize was a new Toyota automobile.
 However, the manager awarded her a "toy Yoda" instead, claiming the contest was an April Fool's Day joke.
 Berry filed a lawsuit against Gulf Coast Wings, the local franchisee, and later reached a settlement.

 In 2004, it was found that job applicants to a Hooters in West Covina, California, were secretly filmed while undressing, prompting a civil suit filed against the national restaurant chain in Los Angeles Superior Court.
-The company addressed the incident with additional employee training.
+The company responded to the incident with additional employee training.